 - Cardamon Soul Food & Drinks – they have a strong cocktail game!

-Other things to see in Burgas: day trips from Burgas
+Other things to do in Burgas: day trips from Burgas

 8. Take a dip in the pink salty water at Lake Atanasovsko